Community Foundation prepares for the third annual Great Community Give on June 24

 Bomfim said the Great Community Give website has been improved since last year making it mobile-friendly for donors.

-For more information on the Great Community Give and nonprofits, click here.
+For more information on the Great Community Give and nonprofits,